 Making bone broth is sincerely pretty easy.

-- Simply shop the bones out of your roasted fowl (together with legs and wings which could have been on the serving platter), and add to a big pot or Dutch oven.
+- Simply shop the bones out of your roasted fowl (together with legs and wings which could have been on the serving platter), and add them to a big pot or Dutch oven.
 We also protected the lemon wedges and rosemary that were cooked with our entire roasted bird*, but that is optional.

 - Then absolutely top with filtered water till generously covered (about 12 cups / 2880 ml).